-While we have elected to proceed under the 351(k) (biosimilar) approval pathway for CHS-0214, our etanercept (Enbrel) biosimilar, and CHS-1420, our adalimumab (Humira) biosimilar, we have opted to proceed under the 351(a) (novel biologic) regulatory pathway for CHS-170, our pegfilgrastim (Neulasta) biosimilar for a variety of clinical, regulatory and business reasons.
-To preserve our option to pursue the 351(k) (biosimilar) approval pathway for CHS-1701, we are planning an additional Phase 1 study to demonstrate PK / PD bioequivalence, but have not yet made a decision to proceed with that study.
+While we have elected to proceed under the 351(k) (biosimilar) approval pathway for CHS-0214, our etanercept (Enbrel) biosimilar, CHS-1420, our adalimumab (Humira) biosimilar and for CHS-1701, our pegfilgrastim (Neulasta) biosimilar, we may elect for future products to pursue a 351(a) (novel biologic) approval pathway for a variety of clinical, regulatory and business reasons.
 The 351(a) (novel biologic) approval pathway generally requires three study phases (as contrasted with the two study phases required under the 351(k) (biosimilar) pathway).
 Moreover, the 351(a) pathway generally does not allow for the possibility that a clinical trial in one indication can be extrapolated to multiple indications as is generally the case under the 351(k) (biosimilar) approval pathway.
 Pursuing licensure under the 351(a) (novel biologic) approval pathway may present disadvantages in terms of the requirements for additional clinical and nonclinical studies, clinical trial cost and failure risk, as well as the likelihood that multiple clinical trials would be required to obtain approval for all of the indications approved for the originator biologic.